KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

 .. _serials-configuration-label:

-Serials Configuration
+Serials configuration
 ---------------------------------------

 When you use serials there are a few options you can set before hand.

--  Serials System Preferences
+-  Serials system preferences

    -  :ref:`RenewSerialAddsSuggestion` :
       Decide if you want renewing serials to add a suggestion for easy